 - 711.6.
 If a spell or ability instructs a player to transform a permanent, and the face that permanent would transform into is represented by an instant or sorcery card face, nothing happens. - 711.7.
-If a double-faced card is cast as a spell, it's put on the stack with its front face up.
-See rule 601, "Casting Spells." - 711.8.
-A double-faced card enters the battlefield with its front face up by default.
-If a spell or ability puts it onto the battlefield "transformed," it enters the battlefield with its back face up. - 711.8a If a player is instructed to put a card that isn't a double-faced card onto the battlefield transformed, that card stays in its current zone. - 711.9.
+If a transforming double-faced card is cast as a spell, it's put on the stack with its front face up.
+A player casting a modal double-faced card as a spell chooses which face they are casting before putting it onto the stack.
+See rule 601, "Casting Spells." - 711.7a Only the face that will be face up on the stack is evaluated to determine if it can be cast.
+Only that face is considered to be put onto the stack. - 711.8.
+A resolving transforming double-faced spell is put onto the battlefield front face up.
+A resolving modal double-faced spell that becomes a permanent is put onto the battlefield with the same face up that was face up on the stack. - 711.9.
+A double-faced card put onto the battlefield from a zone other than the stack enters the battlefield with its front face up by default. - 711.9a If a spell or ability puts a transforming double-faced card onto the battlefield "transformed," it enters the battlefield with its back face up.
+If a player is instructed to put a card that isn't a transforming double-faced card onto the battlefield transformed, that card stays in its current zone. - 711.9b If a player is instructed to put a modal double-faced card onto the battlefield and its front face isn't a permanent card, the card stays in its current zone. - 711.10.
 If an effect allows a player to cast a double-faced card as a face-down creature spell, or if a double-faced card enters the battlefield face down, it will have the characteristics given to it by the rule or effect that caused it to be face down.
-That card remains hidden, using either a face-down checklist card or opaque sleeves.
-See rule 707, "Face-Down Spells and Permanents."

-- 711.9a While face down, a double-faced permanent can't transform.
-If it is turned face up, it will have its front face up. - 711.10.
+That card remains hidden, using a face-down substitute card (see rule 713) and/or opaque sleeves.
+See rule 707, "Face-Down Spells and Permanents." - 711.10a While face down, a transforming double-faced permanent can't transform.
+If it's turned face up, it will have its front face up. - 711.11.
 Double-faced permanents can't be turned face down.
-If a spell or ability tries to turn a double-faced permanent face down, nothing happens. - 711.11.
-A double-faced card that is exiled face down remains hidden, using either a face-down checklist card or opaque sleeves.
-See rule 713, "Checklist Cards." - 711.12.
-When a double-faced permanent transforms, it doesn't become a new object.
+If a spell or ability tries to turn a double-faced permanent face down, nothing happens. - 711.12.
+A double-faced card that is exiled face down remains hidden, using a face-down substitute card and/or opaque sleeves.
+See rule 713, "Substitute Cards."

+711.13.
+When a transforming double-faced permanent transforms, it doesn't become a new object.
 Any effects that applied to that permanent will continue to apply to it after it transforms.

-Example: An effect gives Village Ironsmith (the front face of a double-faced card) +2/+2 until end of turn and then Village Ironsmith transforms into Ironfang.
-Ironfang will continue to get +2/+2 until end of turn. - 711.13.
+Example: An effect gives Village Ironsmith (the front face of a transforming double-faced card) +2/+2 until end of turn and then Village Ironsmith transforms into Ironfang.
+Ironfang will continue to get +2/+2 until end of turn.

+711.14.
 If an effect instructs a player to choose a card name, the player may name either face of a double-faced card but not both.